 Protocols are especially important with wound management.
 Solicit the assistance of a wound care specialist.
 Incorporate national guidelines for wound care, textbooks, articles, standards from wound care organizations and manufacturers’ information to provide research and educational data for your protocols.
 Also, make protocols flexible.

 Algorithms that guide the clinician to appropriate treatment modalities based on current literature are a tremendous help.
 Guide the clinician to assess the etiology, size, color, depth, drainage and location of the wound.
-Based on this information, the protocol can recommend a moist or absorptive type of treatment.
+Based on this information, the protocol can recommend the right treatment.

 4 Work with physicians

 Many physicians welcome recommendations from well-educated colleagues.
 Inform the physician of the formulary and protocols to maintain consistency in patient care.
 Although physicians are not typically members of the formulary task force, they are crucial members of the patient care team.
-Therefore, the physician needs to be aware of the facility or agency’s practices and the positive outcomes associated with their protocols to establish physician support.
+Therefore, to establish their support, physicians need to be aware of the facility or agency’s practices and the positive outcomes associated with their protocols.

 5 Plan ahead